uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 We can now add this script to our Object

 - Open your Ship prefab again
-- Open the ship-large object
+- Open the hip-large object
 - Drag your new script on the object. ( you may need to lock the inspector panel in the top right)

 ![toolkit samples](https://github.com/uwetom/media-production-worksheets/blob/master/wk14-unity-ar-interactions/images/add_script.jpg?raw=true)